metrico/qryn-docs/docs/getting-started.md

-# Querying
+# 🔎 Querying

-In this section, we'll learn how to find and query our ingested data.
+In this section, we'll learn how to query and filter our ingested data.
 Let's get __qryn__!

 In order to **explore** our _logs and metrics_, we'll need to use a _client_ such as _Grafana_